brandonc732/NYC-Taxi-Cab-Simulation-Project/README.md

 After completing the process of generation simulation data in the above section, there are only a few more steps to run a simulation:

-1. Generate shift information with cell inside `Simulation_v2.ipynb`
+1. Generate shift information with the cell inside `Simulation_v2.ipynb`
     - This makes use of the `utils/shift_generation_{year}.py` files
 2. Add and set the configuration in `test_config.yaml`
     - This should be done in the same folder the shift information was generated into
     - Examples can be found in included test folders, altough they do not include the large shift information files
 3. Run simulation file
     - Command in anaconda prompt: `python simulation_v5.py {test_folder}`
     - All configuration is pulled from the yaml file inside the folder
     - Multiple simulations can be run simultaneous, however, their constant event logging can quickly overload memory, especially if taxis constantly go to low range.